HiDeoo/starlight-blog/packages/starlight-blog/README.md

 ## Getting Started

 Want to get started immediately?
-Check out the [getting started guide](https://starlight-blog-docs.vercel.app/getting-started/).
+Check out the [getting started guide](https://starlight-blog-docs.vercel.app/getting-started/) or check out the [demo](https://starlight-blog-docs.vercel.app//blog/) to see the plugin in action.

 ## Features